husonlab/splitstree6/doc/user-manual.md

 measures can be used, but the Hamming distance is appropriate for Haplotype Network construction.

-The Minimum Spanning Network is formed from all those edges in the graph which appear in every Minimum Spanning Tree .
+The minimum spanning network is formed from all those edges in the graph which appear in every minimum spanning tree .

 A minimum spanning network is constructed from a characters block by first determining Hamming distances (right click on the characters block and select `Add Algorithm -> Hamming distance`).
 Then right click on the distance block produced and add the `Min Spanning Network` algorithm.

-### Median Joining Network
+### Median Joining network

-MedianJoining is probably the most highly-cited method for constructing phylogenetic networks.
+Median Joining is probably the most highly-cited method for constructing phylogenetic networks.
 The implementation in SplitsTree is based on the method described in [@Bandeltetal1999].
 The Median-Joining network method makes repeated use of minimum spanning networks, each time augmenting the set of observed sequences with putative ancestral sequences.

-A Median Joining network is constructed from a characters block via the Network menu, or by adding an algorithm to the workflow.
+A Median-Joining network is constructed from a characters block via the Network menu, or by adding an algorithm to the workflow.
 The method comes with a single option $\epsilon$ that is an integer controlling a threshold determining when two sequences are considered adjacent.
 In